yxu132/multitask-ssp-diso/README.md

 ```
 This command will describe the input parameters and the output specifications in detail.

+## Input and output parameters

-3, An brief introduction to the input and output parameters are given below.
+An brief introduction to the input and output parameters are given below.

 ```
   -i INPUT    Input file in FASTA format, required.
 You will need to prepare a input file of protein sequences in the format of FASTA.